pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `str` `delimiter`: [' what to place between sample name and name of', ' what to place between sample name and name of', 'subtype; this is only relevant if the instance is of a subclass']
+- `str` `delimiter`:  what to place between sample name and name ofsubtype; this is only relevant if the instance is of a subclass